 Pirating software, music, or movies

 If you or someone on your computer is participating in a bit torrent program or some other unlawful exchange of copyrighted music, movies, or software, you may be at risk.
 Sometimes these files and programs contain viruses, spyware or malicious software in addition to what you believe you are downloading.

 No antivirus spyware scanner

-If you're running a computer with Microsoft Windows, we highly recommended you have some form of antivirus and spyware protection.
-This software removes existing (if any) viruses and helps prevent future infections.
+If you're running a computer with Microsoft Windows, we highly recommended you have some form of antivirus and spyware or malware protection.
+This software can remove any existing viruses and spyware, and it helps prevent against future infections.